kodeGenius/Image-Detection/README.md

 #This is an Image Detection Software.
-It uses an API for it functionality.
+It uses an API it functionality.

 1. Clone this repo
 2. Run `npm install`